Purchasing in Myriad§

 - The purchaser may request to buy nodes to be reserved for their group or department, restricting usage to the owned nodes.
 There may be an additional cost implication to this option (price on application).

 Costs will include backend infrastructure – racks, switches, cables etc – needed to integrate the compute nodes into the facility.
 Both options can be costed into research proposals.
+These costs will be stated in an agreed Statement of Work document giving details of the number of each node type to be purchased, which must be approved by ARC and the purchaser before the purchase can go ahead.

 Can I add the cost of purchasing nodes to a grant application?§